-Brandy Cook, DO currently performs cataract surgery locally at Sparrow Clinton Hospital in St. Johns, Sparrow Carson Hospital in Carson City, and Memorial Healthcare in Owosso.
+Brandy Cook, DO currently performs cataract surgery locally at Sparrow Clinton Hospital in St. Johns.

 The frequency of routine eye examinations depends on an individual’s age, specific condition, and the likelihood of finding abnormalities on examination.
 Below is a summary of the recommendations provided by the American Academy of Ophthalmology:

-Brandy Cook, DO currently performs routine eye examinations including eye glass prescriptions (refractions) at all of her office locations.
+Brandy Cook, DO currently performs routine eye examinations including eye glass prescriptions (refractions) at her St. Johns office.

 When blood sugar levels are too high for extended periods of time, it can damage capillaries (tiny blood vessels) that supply blood to the retina.
 Over time, these blood vessels begin to leak fluids and fats, causing edema (swelling).
 The best treatment for diabetic retinopathy is to prevent it.
 The American Diabetes Association recommends that you see your eye care professional at least once a year for a dilated eye exam.
 Visit the American Diabetes Association for additional information regarding diabetic eye care or the American Academy of Ophthalmology for additional information regarding diabetic retinopathy.

-Brandy Cook, DO currently performs dilated eye exams at all of her office locations.
+Brandy Cook, DO currently performs dilated eye exams at her St. Johns office.